1.3 Why is data archiving important?

 Access to data

 Data archives make research data available for reuse as much as possible under the FAIR principles (CESSDA Training Team 2017-2022; Deutz, Daniella Bayle et al. 2020; Wilkinson et al. 2016).
-You can learn more about fairness of data in Chapter 5 of this guide [in progress].
+You can learn more about fairness of data in Chapter 5 of this guide.
 Some data can be accessed only under strict conditions, for example when the data contains personal information (see the section What is archived?).
 Therefore, archives typically have various data access categories that data producers who deposit their data can choose (see the section How does an archive make data available?)”.

 Find out more about your archive

-Here are some questions that you can ask yourself to learn more about your own archive:
+Here are some questions that you can ask yourself to learn more about your archive:

 • Can you think of other benefits that your archive provides for its users by archiving data?